 - Movie recommendations, reviews, and community.
 The Netflix software will automatically suggest movies based on your past movie rentals, and you can read ratings and reviews of each movie before adding it to your queue.
 The Netflix community allows you to share movie lists with other members, exchange e-mails, etc.

 - Vacation plan. you can put your subscription on a vacation hold while you are away so you don’t pay for a service you aren’t going to use.
+(Note: Netflix has changed how they allow subscribers to hold their subscription – members need to actually cancel their subscription, but can subscribe again within 3 months without losing their information, including billing information, password, movie queue, and movie ratings).

 - No commitment.
 Netflix does not require an annual commitment – simply pay month to month and quit at any time.